End Loan Image

 What is an End Loan?

-How End Loans Work
+Types of End Loans

 End loans are initiated once construction is finished, and the home is ready for occupancy.
 The borrower uses the loan to pay off the construction loan in a process known as a “take-out” loan.
 This process effectively refinances the construction debt into a typical home loan.
 These loans are usually traditional mortgages with fixed or adjustable rates and a payment schedule that begins once the house is completed.